Skip to Content

 This project explores how planning actors aim to reconcile socio-ecological housing controversies, with a particular focus on the policy impact on individuals and neighbourhoods…

-SP4 Private Corporate Responses: Responsible Urban Investment and Production (UZH) How do investors and developers respond to housing controversies
+SP5 Private Corporate Responses: Responsible Urban Investment and Production (UZH) How do investors and developers respond to housing controversies?

 In the past decade, the demand for ecologically sustainable development in the housing market have altered cities’ social geographies, and have given rise to a set of controversies concerning responsible investment in housing and related production schemes…